se-ke/PseudoFutoshiki/README.md

 # PseudoFutoshiki

-Simple overview of use/purpose.
+PseudoFutoshiki is a lightweight Futoshiki solver that makes use of pseudo-boolean formulae and a modern SAT solver to compute the solvability of a given game board.

 ## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started